 Contact an Attorney at Schackow & Mercadante for a Free Consultation

 In any accident, timing is important.
-In Florida, bicycle accident victims usually have four years from the date of the accident to recover from their injuries and property damage.
+In Florida, bicycle accident victims usually have two years from the date of the accident to recover from their injuries and property damage.
 If the accident resulted in a death, a wrongful action suit must be brought within two years from the date of death.